Jebvelin/Jebvelin/README.md

 Student
 -------

 I'm learning about javascript and API for 3 months.
-Right now i'm doing internship for 6 months.
+Right now i'm doing internship about PLC Controller for 6 months.
 I'm looking for work about Software Developer, Application Developer.

 * 🌍  I'm based in Thailand Bangkok
 * ✉️  You can contact me at [mjjrmind75@gmail.com](mailto:mjjrmind75@gmail.com)